JazzyWagdaddy/DRaaSBootCamp/3 - High Availability Lab #4 - Network Watcher.md

 ## Task 2 - Packet Capture and examination
 1. Under **Network diagnostics tools**, select **Packet Capture**, then **+Add**.
 2. Enter the following and click **Ok**:
-    * Resource Group: **LBGR**
+    * Resource Group: **LBRG**
     * Target VM: **VM1**
     * Packet Capture Name: **Packets**
     * Capture configuration: **Storage Account**
     * Storage Accounts:  Select the storage account previously provisioned
 3. Find the public IP address for the load balancer **LoadBalancer**.
 4. Shutdown VM2 and then copy the public IP address and paste it into the address bar of your browser.
-The default page of IIS web server is displayed in the browser, noting LBVM1 or LBVM2 as you refresh your browser.
+The default page of IIS web server is displayed in the browser, noting VM1 or LM2 as you refresh your browser.
 5. Stop the packet capture by returning to **Network Watcher** > **Packet Capture** > **Right-Click** > **Stop**.
 6. If you click on the .cap file it will display the blob properties.
 Download the file to your documents folder on your local computer.
 7. Install **Network Monitor** from the following: